 Restriction: Network Manager servers running on Windows can only specify a limited number of traceroute parameters.
-Some parameters are available only on UNIX operating systems.
+In the steps below, the parameters that are available on UNIX only and are not available on Windows are marked with a UNIX flag.

 - 1. From the Network Hop View or Network Views network map, select the device to ping.
-To select multiple devices, press Ctrl. - 2.
-Right-click one of the selected devices and choose WebTools > Launch WebTools GUI....
+To select multiple devices, press Ctrl. - Right-click one of the selected devices and choose WebTools > Launch WebTools GUI....

 - 3. From the WebTools Menu click traceroute. - 4.
-In the Advanced Traceroute Tool window, complete the relevant fields. - Target Specify a single IP address, hostname, or subnet, or a comma-separated list of IP addresses or hostnames to traceroute.
+In the Advanced Traceroute Tool window, complete the relevant fields.

+Target Specify a single IP address, hostname, or subnet, or a comma-separated list of IP addresses or hostnames to traceroute.
 The tool will attempt to ping each address or hostname specified.